maladroitthief/knowledge-base/permanent-notes/Breadth-first-search.md

 tags:
   - idea
 aliases:
+  - BFS
 ---

 # Breadth first search

-Breadth-first search is a graph traversal algorithm that starts at a node and travels to all other nodes at the current depth before moving further into the graph.
-[Queues](Queue.md) are a good data structure for tracking of the nodes that have been encountered, but not traversed.
+Breadth-first search is a graph traversal algorithm that starts at a node and travels to all other nodes at the current depth before moving further into the graph. [[queue]] are a good data structure for tracking of the nodes that have been encountered, but not traversed.

+> **ℹ️ Note**
+>
-It is important to use a double-ended queue and not an array due to the time complexity of dequeuing.
+> It is important to use a double-ended queue (not an array) due to the time
+> complexity of dequeuing.

-## Example
+## Implementations

 ### go